Skip to main content

 2. EU AI Act — Article 4 Compliance

-Article 4 of the EU AI Act requires providers of high-risk AI systems to take measures to ensure users have sufficient AI literacy to operate the system responsibly.
-We meet this through:
+Article 4 requires that providers of high-risk AI systems give users the AI literacy to operate them responsibly.
+Here's how we comply:

 Built-in user guidanceEvery assessment result page includes a psychometric disclaimer, standard error display, and guidance on appropriate use of scores.